-Note that Quinoa should be rinsed before cooking, as it naturally contains a bitter tasting something that detracts birds from eating it.
+Note that Quinoa should be rinsed well before cooking, as it naturally contains a bitter tasting something that detracts birds from eating it.
 Most commercially available quinoa has this already removed, but I have read that rinsing before cooking is still recommended.
-Also note that those grains are tiny and unless you want them to slip through the holes in your colander (don’t ask me how I know this might happen), I recommend using a fine mesh sieve.
+Also note that those grains are tiny and unless you want them to slip right through the holes in your colander (don’t ask me how I know this might happen), I recommend using a fine mesh sieve.

 To freeze fresh corn niblets, all you do is cook the cobs as usual, And then cut the kernels off the cob and put in a zip-lock freezer bags.
 Then later when you want a fresh corn taste, just take out the quantity you need.
-Note that this recipe can also be made with ‘regular’ frozen corn or drained canned corn.
+Note that this recipe can also be made with commercially frozen corn or drained canned corn.

 Here are some pictures I took while making the salad:

 After having it pointed out to me that my recipes have not been printer friendly to-date, I am happy to present this week’s food post using a newly installed tool (called ZipList Recipe) that will allow you to easily print it up and save if you’d like.
 Here goes …

 That recipe card looks ok to me so hopefully it will work for you.
 Please let me know how I can improve it if you have any problems.

 Here’s hoping Friday has been fine for you so far.
 It is very gloomy and rainy here.
 Just in time for the week-end.
 Phooey.